-(Donovan, 1993) and increased relational capital (Connelly and Turel, 2016).
-Nevertheless. trust is also regularly perceived as a challenging issue for team effectiveness (Breuer et al., 2016), particularly under virtuality, due to the lack of clarity on interaction mechanisms (Bierly et al., 2009: DeRosa et al., 2004).
-Being a crucial construct for any variation of teams. trust is proved as more difficult and important to achieve in the circumstances of physical dispersion of team members (Brahm and Kunze, 2012; Breuer et al., 2016; Connelly and Turel, 2016; Staples and Webster, 2008; Yakovleva et al., 2010).
-Peñarroja et al. (2013) concluded that the level of virtuality negatively influences team trust, whereas trust is also vital for reducing both interpersonal and task conflicts (Connelly and Turel, 2016; Curseu and Schruijer, 2010) as well as for successful conflict management processes (Bierly et al., 2009).
-Virtuality is mainly considered to be a moderating variable in the relationship between trust and conflict (Bierly et al., 2009), where trust may be both an output and an input of the group processes, such as conflict (Marks et al., 2001).
+The issue of trust is among the key topics in the conflict and conflict management studies (Caputo et al., 2019).
+Trust is an extremely important variable for successful collaboration (Donovan, 1993) and increased relational capital (Connelly and Turel, 2016).
+Nevertheless, trust is also regularly perceived as a challenging issue for team effectiveness (Breuer et al., 2016), particularly under virtuality due to the lack of clarity on interaction mechanisms (Bierly et al., 2009; DeRosa et al., 2004).
+Being a crucial construct for any variation of teams, trust is proved as more difficult and important to achieve in the circumstances of physical dispersion of team members (Brahm and Kunze, 2012; Breuer et al., 2016; Connelly and Turel, 2016; Staples and Webster, 2008; Yakovleva et al., 2010).
+Penarroja et al. (2013) concluded that the level of virtuality negatively influences team trust, whilst trust is also vital for reducing both interpersonal and task conflicts (Connelly and Turel, 2016; Curseu and Schruijer, 2010) as well as for successful conflict management processes (Bierly et al., 2009).
+Virtuality is mainly considered to be a moderating variable in the relationship between trust and conflict (Bierly et al., 2009) where trust may be both an output and an input of the group processes, such as conflict (Marks et al., 2001).
 A further explanation is provided by studies that determined that the greater the degree of virtuality, the greater the negative impact on trust by relationship conflict (Bierly et al., 2009; Peñarroja et al., 2013).
-In this vein.
-Breuer et al. (2016) showed that a high degree of virtuality increases internal team risks that in turn increase the necessity for trust thus forming a loop relationship between a group functioning, conflict and trust (De Dreu and Weingart, 2003).
-In general, the relationship between team functioning, conflict and trust could be described as a negative association between conflicts and trust exacerbated by the degree of virtuality (Bierly et al., 2009; Polzer et al., 2006b).
+In this vein, Breuer et al. (2016) showed that a high degree of virtuality increases internal team risks that in turn increase the necessity for trust, thus forming a loop relationship between a group functioning, conflict, and trust (De Dreu and Weingart, 2003).
+In general, the relationship between team functioning, conflict, and trust could be described as a negative association between conflicts and trust exacerbated by the degree of virtuality (Bierly et al., 2009; Polzer, Crisp, Jarvenpaa, Kim, et al., 2006).